 - Recording 4 – a monologue on an academic subject, e.g. a university lecture.

 - Task 2 – you will be asked to write an essay in response to a point of view, argument or problem.
-Responses to both tasks must be in a formal style.
+The essay can be fairly personal in style.

 The speaking section assesses your use of spoken English.
 Every test is recorded.